AnghelLeonard/Hibernate-SpringBoot/README.md

 **Note:** For production don't rely on `hibernate.ddl-auto` to create your schema.
 Set `hibernate.ddl-auto` to `none` or `validate` and rely on Flyway or Liquibase.

 **Description:** These two applications are kickoffs of using Flyway in SpringBoot for auto-creating and migrating database schema in MySQL.
 The main difference between them is that in the first one we need to indicate the used schema via `@Table(catalog = '...')` since is not present in the JDBC URL.
 Basically, we remove the schema name from connection URL and use `flyway.schemas` option to provide the schema name and Flyway will create the missing schema for us.
-The second application is more friendly, since it doesn't have this restriction because it set the database name in the JDBC URL as usual, and uses `flyway.url` with `createDatabaseIfNotExist=true` for creating the missing schema.
+The second application is more friendly, since it doesn't have this restriction because it set the database name in the JDBC URL as usual, and `createDatabaseIfNotExist=true` for creating the missing schema before Flyway enters into the scene.

 **First application key points (using "spring.flyway.schemas"):**\
      - for Maven, in pom.xml, add the Flyway dependency\